 I am claustrophobic; can I play?

 All our games have good size rooms with a reasonable ceiling height.
-Players are also free to exit the rooms at any time during the game but must wear a face covering at all times.
+Players are also free to exit the rooms at any time during the game (excluding Prison Break, it is a prison so you are locked in).
 Speak to any member of our team if you have any concerns.

 Are your escape rooms hard?

-Each of our rooms is designed to be a challenge, but they are not unbeatable!
+Each of our rooms are designed to be a challenge, but they are not unbeatable!
 Every room is solvable if you work as a team.
-We recommend that players who are new to escape games do not play the most difficult rated games until they are familiar with the concept.

 How does the game end?